Olcatsy/Olcatsy/README.md

 ### Freelance Work

 🐛[Worm's Eye View](https://saramaston.com/worms-eye-view/) - an interactive art piece/game created for [Sara Maston](https://saramaston.com/#home).
 This project is an exploration a non-human perspectives, told through various buried artifacts.
-The player takes on a role of a critter that is tasked with digging up these artifacts.[repo](https://github.com/Olcatsy/worms-eye-view)
+The player takes on a role of a critter that is tasked with digging up these artifacts. [repo](https://github.com/Olcatsy/worms-eye-view)

 ### Bootcamp Projects